SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Relevant Research

 \section{Relevant Research}

-An effective way to increase data availability in ST is to create synthetic data from external datasets \cite{st_weakly_supervised,harnessing}, by using an MT model to translate the transcript of an ASR dataset and a Text-to-Speech (TTS) model to generate speech for the source text of an MT dataset.
-In contrast, \textsc{SegAugment} creates synthetic data from the ST dataset itself, without using external data.
+SpecAugment \cite{specaugment}, which directly modifies the speech features by wrapping or masking them, is a standard approach for data augmentation in speech tasks including ST \cite{specaugment_st,fbk_2019}.
+WavAugment \cite{wavaugment} is a similar technique that modifies the speech wave by introducing effects such as pitch, tempo and echo \cite{upc2021}.
+Instead of altering the speech input, our proposed method generates more synthetic data by altering their points of segmentation, and thus is complimentary to techniques such as SpecAugment.

-\citet{subsampling_asr} proposed sub-sequence sampling for ASR, in order to create synthetic datapoints that are sub-parts of the original ones.
-Furthermore, several works have shown that creating synthetic examples by concatenating original ones has several advantages for MT \cite{concat_mistery,mixseq,sentence_concat}, as well as for ASR and ST \cite{make_more}.
-Similarly, some of the examples created by our method are sub-parts or concatenations of the original sequences, but this does not happen explicitly and is only a by-product of the segmentation.
+An effective way to address data scarcity in ST is by generating synthetic data from external sources.
+This can be achieved by using an MT model to translate the transcript of an ASR dataset or a Text-to-Speech (TTS) model to generate speech for the source text of an MT dataset \cite{st_weakly_supervised,harnessing,skinaugment}.
+In contrast, \textsc{SegAugment} generates synthetic data internally, without relying on external datasets.

-\citet{sample_translate_recombine} introduced a novel method of data augmentation for ST by recombining training data, in a linguistically-motivated way.
-They sample a pivot token from a transcription and retrieve a possible continuation from a suffix memory.
-Then they combine the prefix, pivot token, and retrieved suffix to obtain the new speech-transcription pair, and finally use an MT model to obtain the translation.
-Our method is similar since it also leverages audio alignments and machine translation, but instead of mixing speech, it segments at alternative points.
+Previous research has established the benefits of generating synthetic examples by cropping or merging the original ones, with sub-sequence sampling for ASR \cite{subsampling_asr}, and concatenation for MT \cite{concat_mistery,mixseq,sentence_concat}, as well as for ASR and ST \cite{make_more}.
+Our approach, however, segments documents at arbitrary points, thus providing access to a greater number of synthetic examples.
+An alternative approach by \citet{sample_translate_recombine} involves recombining training data in a linguistically-motivated way, by sampling pivot tokens, retrieving possible continuations from a suffix memory, combining them to obtain new speech-transcription pairs, and finally using an MT model to generate the translations.
+Our method is similar since it also leverages audio alignments and MT, but instead of mixing speech, it segments at alternative points.